Current Lab Group

 Ella Kolk (’22) Biochemistry thesis: Intermolecular interactions and structure of R5L tau

-Current Position: Research technician at Memorial Sloan Kettering Cancer Institute
+Current position: Research technician at Memorial Sloan Kettering Cancer Institute

-Zachary Henig (’21).
+Dr. Zachary Henig (’21).
 Biochemistry thesis: The effect of phosphorylation on tau-tau intermolecular interactions

-Current position: MD student at NYU
+Current position: MD at Children’s Hospital of Philadelphia

 Anna Sesonske (’21).
 Chemistry thesis: The relative acidities of weak organic acids: Solvent and solute effects on pKa